Off the grid is a lovely romantic notion but it's completely out of the question for the majority of us. It means, inter alia,

 For those who live in an area where there is frequent wind, or running water at night, it's another matter; but they are the lucky minority who have other sources of green energy.

 Harvesting rainwater from the roof is a simple business involving a network of underground pipes from the gutter downpipes (labelled 1 and 2), leading to a series of tanks or, better still, an underground reservoir.
 If you're off the grid then you must have battery power to supply the pump.
+It's not that different to harvesting sunshine and contemplating going off the grid.

 These underground standard sewage UG110mm pipes collect the water from the downpipes, delivering the rainwater to a silt trap from which it overflows into a 25,000 litre reservoir.